yousefelassal/quote-cron/README.md

 > When fate hands us a lemon, let's try to make lemonade.

 > My motto was always to keep swinging.
 Whether I was in a slump or feeling badly or having trouble off the field, the only thing to do was keep swinging.

+> The journey of a thousand miles begins with one step.